-High polarization from the Compton scattering is expected, if we only were to observe the photons after they have experienced many scatterings.
-This is the case in hot Comptonizing regions, where cold optical photons are upscattered to the X-ray range in the Comptonization process, and we only see the significantly upscattered photons in the \ixpe range of 2--8 keV.
-Unfortunately, this is not the case for the WMNS, as we expect the SL to be at a low temperature of 2--3 keV.
-In this case, we observe all the photons in the same energy range, regardless of the number of scatterings they went through.
-As is shown, for instance, in Fig. 2 \cite{VP04}, the PD of the photon changes sign depending on the number of scatterings it experienced.
-This is why, if we see them all in the same energy range, we expect an overall low polarization regardless of the optical depth.
+High polarization from Compton scattering is expected if we were only to observe the photons after they have experienced many scatterings.
+This is the case in hot Comptonizing regions, where cool seed photons are upscattered to the X-ray range, and we only see multiple scattered photons in the \ixpe range 2--8 keV.
+This is not the case for the WMNSs, as we expect the SL to be at a low temperature of 2--3 keV.
+In this case, we observe all the photons in the same energy range, regardless of the number of scatterings they experience.
+As is shown, for instance, in Fig.~2 of \cite{VP04}, the PD of the photon changes sign (i.e. PA rotates by 90\degr) depending on the number of scatterings it experienced.
+When we see them all in the same energy range, we therefore expect an overall low polarization regardless of the optical depth.